utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

 ## Working with Strings
-Inside this repository there are two header files, **tokenizer.h** and **history.h**, that declare the functions your project will define.
+Inside this repository there are two header files, **tokenizer.h** and **history.h**, which declare functions your project will define.
 You should explore the contents of each file so that you are familiar with the instructions to follow.